Is your business ready to go global?

 4. Recycling

-Businesses should also look to create channels for recycling or waste management, even when a product has reached its due date.
+E-commerce businesses should also look to create channels for recycling or waste management, even when a product has reached its due date.

 Brands can, for example, incentivize customers to donate used items for recycling or reprocessing.
 This is especially important with e-waste, which can often be easily recycled.
-It’s, in fact, becoming the focus of emerging South African government policies.
+It’s, in fact, becoming a focus of emerging South African government policies.

 5. Returns process